czzarr/czzarr.github.com/source/_posts/2012-05-15-how-having-played-online-poker-helps-me-being-an-entrepreneur.markdown

 ### Established Top Players Help Each Other

-As available stakes rose from 2knl to 100knl, high stakes players started taking a piece of one another all the time, leading to confusing and some time embarassing or devastating scenarios, although some probably did very well at staking and swapping percentages.
+As available stakes rose from 2knl to 100knl, swings became huge and few players were properly bankrolled for those stakes.
+High stakes players started taking a piece of one another all the time, leading to confusing and some time embarassing or devastating scenarios, although some probably did very well at staking and swapping percentages.